CNSocialDepress: A Chinese Social Media Dataset for Depression Risk Detection and Structured Analysis: Experiments

-In summary, Gold achieved the strongest results in human evaluation, while Silver performed better in automatic metrics.
-Both models clearly outperformed the original, showing that fine-tuning with our dataset or pipeline can significantly enhance generation quality at semantic, lexical, and structural levels.
+In summary, Gold performs best in human evaluation.
+Silver performs better on automatic metrics.
+Both models substantially outperform the original model.
+These results show that fine-tuning with our dataset and pipeline can improve generation quality at semantic, lexical, and structural levels.

-\subsubsection{Classification task}
+\subsubsection{Classification Task}

-In the depression classification task, \textbf{Qwen2.5 14B Silver} achieves the best performance compared to other models, with an accuracy of 0.944 and an F1 score of 0.941, even surpassing \textbf{Qwen2.5 14B Gold}, which was fine-tuned on human-annotated data.
-Furthermore, it outperforms large-scale models such as GPT-4o (accuracy = 0.917, F1 score = 0.923) and DeepSeek R1 671B (accuracy = 0.861, F1 score = 0.872).
-This result provides evidence for the effectiveness of our generation pipeline and the high quality of the data produced through this pipeline.
-The details of the experimental results are in the Table \ref{tab:1}.
+In the depression classification task, \textit{Qwen2.5-14B Silver} achieves the best performance among all models.
+It reaches an accuracy of 0.944 and an F1 score of 0.941.
+It also surpasses \textit{Qwen2.5-14B Gold}, which is fine-tuned on human-annotated data.
+Moreover, it outperforms large-scale models such as GPT-4o (accuracy = 0.917, F1 = 0.923) and DeepSeek-R1-671B (accuracy = 0.861, F1 = 0.872).
+These results support the effectiveness of our generation pipeline and suggest that the resulting silver data are of high quality.
+Detailed results are reported in Table~\ref{tab:1}.